Saline and Silicone Breast Implants

 Schedule a consultation with Dr. Kayser?

 Considering breast augmentation is usually a well thought out process and, at Image by Design Plastic Surgery, we strive to ensure that all your questions are fully answered.
 Indeed, it is Dr. Kayser himself who conducts the entire consultation – a complete and thorough evaluation dedicated to each patient by the plastic surgeon that will be performing the procedure.
 This may take more time but it is essential so that each patient can make a fully informed decision.
-Call Denise or Janet to schedule your consultation with Michigan plastic surgeon Dr. Kayser at 586-776-3223.
+Call Denise or Janet to schedule your consultation with Michigan plastic surgeon Melek Kayser MD at 586-776-3223.